-The American Academy of Pediatrics suggests that pacifier use be limited after six months of age reduce the risk ear infections.
-According to the American Dental Association, pacifier use should be actively discouraged after four year of age, since it can cause dental problems.
+The American Academy of Pediatrics suggests that pacifier use be limited after 6 months of age to reduce the risk ear infections.
+According to the American Dental Association, pacifier use should be actively discouraged after four years of age, since it can cause dental problems.

 Using a pacifier during the early years of tooth development can cause the upper teeth to be misaligned.
 It can also cause changes in the roof of the mouth.

 There are social problems that come with constant pacifier use.
 For example, babies whose mouths are constantly occupied with pacifiers may not smile or laugh as freely, or explore playthings and experiment with sounds the way they would if their mouths were free.